mohanbeckford/Password-Generator/README.md

 # Password-Generator

-## This Week Task
+## This Week's Task

 This week's task was to modify the starter code to populate an online password generator application.

 ## User Story
-Users of this password generator can use it to generate secure password to protect their sensitive data.
+Users of this password generator can use it to generate a secure password to protect their sensitive data.
 The randomness of the generator will provide the users with greater security.

 ## Acceptance Criteria
 GIVEN I need a new, secure password